dw/csvmonkey/README.md

    for any iterable object that yields lines or file chunks, e.g.
    `from_iter(file("ram.csv"))`.

-By default a file header is expected and read away during construction.
-If your CSV lacks a header, specify `header=False`.

 By default a magical `Row` object is yielded during iteration.
 This object is only a window into the currently parsed data, and will become invalid upon the next iteration.
 Row data can be accessed either by index or by key (if